Babbitt (alloy): Traditional Babbitt bearings

-In the traditional style of a babbitt metal bearing, a cast iron pillow block is assembled as a loose fit around the shaft, with the shaft in its approximate final position.
-The inner face of the cast iron pillow block is often drilled to form a key to locate the bearing metal as it is cast into place.
-The shaft is coated with soot as a release agent, the ends of the bearing are packed with clay, and molten metal is poured into the cavity around the shaft, initially half filling the pillow block.
+In the traditional style of a babbitt-metal bearing, a cast-iron pillow block is assembled as a loose fit around the shaft, with the shaft in its approximate final position.
+The inner face of the cast-iron pillow block is often drilled to form a key to locate the bearing metal as it is cast into place.
+The shaft is coated with soot as a release agent, the ends of the bearing are packed with clay to form a mold, and molten metal is poured into the cavity around the shaft, initially filling the lower half of the pillow block.
 The bearing is stripped, and the metal trimmed back to the top surface of the pillow block.
-Hardened babbitt metal is soft enough to be cut with a knife or sharp chisel.
+Solidified babbitt metal is soft enough to be cut with a knife or sharp chisel.

 A steel shim is inserted to protect the face of the lower bearing and to space the cap of the pillow block away from the shaft.
-After resealing the ends with clay, more metal is then poured to fill the cap of the pillow block through the hole in the top of the pillow block cap, which will eventually become a lubrication port.
+After resealing the ends with clay, more metal is then poured to fill the cap of the pillow block through the hole in the top of the pillow-block cap, which will eventually become a lubrication port.

-The two halves of the bearing are then split at the shim, the oil holes cleared of metal and oil ways are cut into the surface of the new bearing.
+The two halves of the bearing are then split at the shim, the shim removed, the oil holes cleared of metal, and oil ways cut into the surface of the new bearing.
 The shaft is smeared with engineer's blue and rotated in the bearing.
-When the bearing is disassembled the blue fills the hollows and is rubbed off the high spots.
+When the bearing is disassembled, the blue fills the hollows and is rubbed off the high spots, making them visible.
 The high spots are scraped down, and the process repeated, until a uniform and evenly distributed pattern of blue shows when the shaft is removed.
 The bearing is then cleaned and lubricated, and shimmed up such that the shaft is held firmly but not binding in the bearing.
-The bearing is then "run in" by being run heavily lubricated at low load and revolution, completing the process of exposing the hard bearing surface.
-After final adjustment of the shimming, a very reliable and high load capability bearing results.
+The bearing is then "run in" by being run heavily lubricated at low load and slow revolution, completing the process of exposing the hard bearing surface.
+After final adjustment of the shimming, a very reliable and high-load-capability bearing results.

-Before the advent of low cost electric motors, power was distributed through factories from a central engine via overhead shafts running in hundreds of Babbitt bearings.
+Before the advent of low-cost electric motors, power was distributed through factories from a central engine via overhead shafts running in hundreds of Babbitt bearings.
+Often, leather, fabric or rubber belts would be used to transfer this rotating power to working machines.

 The expression a "run bearing" also derives from this style of bearing, since failure of lubrication will lead to heat build-up due to friction in the bearing, eventually leading to the bearing metal melting and running out of the pillow block.